- Advertisement -

 How Employers May Be Restricted From Doing Prescription Drug Testing

-Employers may be restricted from conducting prescription drug testing for employment due to privacy concerns and discrimination laws.
+Privacy and discrimination laws may limit employers in prescribing drug testing.
 Some states prohibit employers from testing employees for prescription drugs unless there is a legitimate reason, such as safety concerns.
 Additionally, employers may be required to accommodate employees who take prescription drugs, such as allowing them to take breaks to take their medication.

 The Effects of These Restrictions on Companies and Workers